 In the coming weeks, assessors will be performing inspections at properties across the City that have not been inspected or sold in the last seven years.
 These inspections may take place between 8 a.m. and 5 p.m., Monday to Friday.
 Representatives will carry a City of Boston photo ID and drive a City vehicle.
 Have questions or concerns?
 Please contact us at 617-635-4321.

-You can search FY2017 real estate assessments and taxes online through our online Assessing tool.
+You can search FY2017 real estate assessments and taxes and FY2018 preliminary taxes online through our online Assessing tool.

 Each report presents in text, charts, and tables an overview of property taxes in the City of Boston.
 Through comparative and historical data, a taxpayer can compare Fiscal Year assessments and tax rates with those in earlier years and with those in other jurisdictions: